prateekagr21/customer-expenditure-segmentation/README.md

 # customer-expenditure-segmentation

-Starting as always by importing libraries studied about the types of clustering today.
+Starting as always by importing libraries <br>
+studied about the types of clustering today.